Writing center: History

 Historically, writing centers in American universities began appearing as "writing labs" in the early 20th century.
 Elizabeth Boquet and Stephen North point to the origins of the writing laboratory as first a method, not a place, where "the key characteristic of which appears to have been that all work was to be done during class time".
 This was to allow the student to compose with the teacher present, able to help with any revisions or questions the student may have.
 However, as class sizes and universities grew, Writing Centers began to develop as university institutions, often conceived of as an editing service for students.
-As post-secondary institutions began accepting more and more students, writing centers were created to help students who were struggling with their writing abilities.
-It was also at this time when writing centers began to employ student tutors, who were more affordable to hire than Faculty members.
+As post-secondary institutions began accepting more and more students, CUNY schools adopted amongst the most open of open admissions policies.
+In response to insufficient faculty availability to meet students' needs, Kenneth Bruffee and colleagues innovated peer tutoring in writing centers.
+This remedy successfully provided help to students who were struggling with writing at the college level while also benefitting the tutors' writing and academic performances and providing training and employment opportunities to these students, who were more affordable to hire than Faculty members.
+These peer tutoring practices were based in collaborative learning principles and Bruffee's theorizing therein about the nature of knowledge construction through the act of conversation.